Jason E. Hammond

 Jason Elmer Hammond (May 17, 1862 – October 20, 1957) was an American educator and politician.

 Early life and education

 Jason E. Hammond was born on May 17, 1862, in Ransom Township, Michigan in Hillsdale County, to Luther and Rhoba Hammond.
 He was their fifth child.
 Hammond's mother died on July 27, 1876, when he was fourteen years old.
 His father was a farmer.
 Hammond worked at his father's farm from ages fifteen to nineteen, attending district school in the winter.
 At nineteen years old, Hammond started attended Hillsdale College.
 He attended four terms, and then taught at district school for seven terms.
-In 1883, he started attended the Michigan State Agricultural College (now known as Michigan State University).
+In 1883, he started attending the Michigan State Agricultural College (now known as Michigan State University).
 He was a member of Alpha Tau Omega.
 He graduated in August 1886, with a Bachelors of Science.
 He served as alumni secretary of his graduating class.

 Career

 After graduating, in 1886, Hammond served as principal of schools in Allen until 1890.
 He then served a similar position in North Adams until 1891.
 During this period, Hammond spent a summer doing work at the Michigan Normal School (now known as Eastern Michigan University) as well as reading law.
 In 1888, was elected to the Hillsdale County Board of School Examiners, on which he served until 1891.
 In 1891, the Michigan Legislature created the County Commissioner of Schools office.
 In June 1891, Hammond was appointed as the county commissioner for Hillsdale.
 He served as the Hillsdale County Commissioner of Schools until January 1893.
 In December 1892, Michigan Superintendent of Public Instruction-elect Henry R. Pattengill named Hammond as his deputy.
 Hammond served as deputy for Pattengill's tenure in office, from 1893 to 1897.
 Hammond wrote the book The School Law of Michigan, published in 1896.

 In February 1896, Hammond wrote letters to Detroit politicians, expressing interest in seeking the Republican nomination for Superintendent of Public Instruction.
 On August 6, 1896, Hammond was nominated by the Republican convention at Grand Rapids, in a four way race.
 Hammond won the general election with 293,578 votes, compared to the 232,196 votes of David E. Haskins, the Democratic People's Union Silver candidate.
 After the general election, Hammond appointed Daniel E. McClure, one of his opponents in the convention, as deputy.
 Before his election, in 1896, Hammond began an investigation into the conditions of ten counties' schools.
 He investigated a school in each county, and collected information on various aspects of their conditions, as well photographs.
 Results were published in the superintendent report of 1897–1898.